South American bloc to send tough message to U.S. on spying, Snowden

 MONTEVIDEO South American leaders planned to send a tough message to Washington on Friday over allegations of U.S. spying in the region and to defend their right to offer asylum to fugitive former U.S. spy agency contractor Edward Snowden.

-Capping two weeks of strained North-South relations over the Snowden saga, presidents from the Mercosur bloc of nations were meeting in Montevideo, Uruguay.
-Complaints against the United States were high on the agenda.
+Capping two weeks of strained North-South relations over the Snowden saga, presidents from the Mercosur bloc of nations are set to meet in Montevideo, Uruguay, where the dispute with the United States will be high on the agenda.

-"Any act of espionage that violates human rights, above all the basic right to privacy, and undermines the sovereignty of nations, deserves to be condemned by any country that calls itself democratic," Brazilian President Dilma Rousseff told reporters on arrival at the meeting.

-Rousseff, who was imprisoned and tortured under military rule in Brazil in the early 1970's, said the rights issue was particularly important for South American countries that lived under dictatorships for years and are now democracies.
+"We've discussed the issue of spying on the continent and issues related to the right of asylum," Uruguayan Foreign Minister Luis Almagro told reporters after agenda-setting talks in Montevideo on Thursday.

 The Mercosur bloc comprises Venezuela, Brazil, Argentina, Uruguay and Paraguay.